iamnotnato/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

       * *Do not print 2 and 4.*
       * *You can only use _putchar twice in your code.*

-> 💡*Fun Fact : “I believe in numbers and signs.” — Vikram Chatwal*
+> 💬 *Quote : “I believe in numbers and signs.” — Vikram Chatwal*

 <br>